 Scientists believe that repeated nerve stimulation is what causes the brain to change.
 This change involves an abnormal increase in levels of chemicals that signal pain (neurotransmitters).
-Therefore, the brain’s pain receptors develop memory of the pain and become more sensitive, which is why they overreact to pain signals.
+Therefore, the brain’s pain receptors develop a memory of the pain and become more sensitive, which is why they overreact to pain signals.

 A fibromyalgia diagnosis can be made if a person has had widespread pain for more than three months.
 This is with no underlying medical condition which, could cause the pain.

-Unfortunately, there is no lab test to confirm a diagnosis, a doctor may want to rule out any other conditions that may have similar symptoms.
+Unfortunately, there is no lab test to confirm a diagnosis; a doctor may want to rule out any other conditions that may have similar symptoms.
 Blood tests may include:

-Treatment include both medication and self-care.
+Treatment includes both medication and self-care.
 The emphasis is on minimizing symptoms and improving general health.
 No one treatment works for all symptoms.
 The type of treatment needed will depend on the symptoms.
 For example, a physician may prescribe an antidepressant to reduce pain and to also address depression.
 If worried or have trouble sleeping, an exercise program could help.